keithalewis/papers/capm/epst.md

 # Abstract

-In the worlds of Portfolio Investment and Risk Managment less variance is better.
+In the worlds of Portfolio Investment and Risk Management less variance is better.
 Given two portfolios having the same return the one having smaller variance is preferred.
 A portfolio having variance smaller than every portfolio with the same return is called _efficient_.